 Caution: This table is for quick comparison only.
 Each listed tax benefit has other requirements.
 This at-a-glance guide also tells you where to find more information.

-Tax Benefit | Basic Eligibility Requirements |
+Rules | Basic Eligibility Requirements |

 ---|---|

-Not necessarily.
+The child claimed does not necessarily have to be claimed as a dependent.
 An unmarried child may be claimed for EITC if the child:

 A married child may be claimed for the EITC if the child is: